Logo Transparency - PNG

 Highlights

-Brac: The largest island in Dalmatia is easily accessible from the mainland and is celebrated for its fishing and agricultural traditions.
-Locals take pride in producing excellent wine, olive oil, figs, and nectarines.
-It's also renowned for the stunning white-pebble beach of Zlatni Rat, often referred to as the Golden Horn.
+Brac: The largest island in Dalmatia, Brac is known for its long fishing and agricultural traditions, producing excellent wine, olive oil, figs, and nectarines.
+It’s also home to the famous white-pebble beach Zlatni Rat (the Golden Horn), one of Croatia’s most photographed landmarks.

 When to go / useful information